IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

     - Since the functional dependency s_ID, dept_name → i_ID holds on dept_advisor, the attribute dept_name is contained in a candidate key and, therefore, dept_advisor is in 3NF.

 Chapter 8.3.5 Higher Normal Forms
-  - Using functional dependencies to decompose schemas may not be sufﬁcient to avoid unnecessary repetition of information in certain cases.
+  - Using functional dependencies to decompose schemas may not be sufficient to avoid unnecessary repetition of information in certain cases.

 Chapter 8.5.1 BCNF Decomposition
   - If a relation is not in BCNF, it can be decomposed to create relations that are in BCNF.

 Chapter 8.5.1.1 Testing for BCNF
-  - Testing of a relation schema R to see if it satisﬁes BCNF can be simplified in some cases:
+  - Testing of a relation schema R to see if it satisfies BCNF can be simplified in some cases:
     - To check if a nontrivial dependency α → β causes a violation of BCNF, compute α+ (the attribute closure of α), and verify that it includes all attributes of R; that is, it is a superkey of R.
-    - To check if a relation schema R is in BCNF, it sufﬁces to check only the dependencies in the given set F for violation of BCNF, rather than check all dependencies in F+.
+    - To check if a relation schema R is in BCNF, it suffices to check only the dependencies in the given set F for violation of BCNF, rather than check all dependencies in F+.
 We can show that if none of the dependencies in F causes a violation of BCNF, then none of the dependencies in F+ will cause a violation of BCNF, either.
   - Unfortunately, the latter procedure does not work when a relation is decomposed.
 That is, it does not suffice to use F when we test a relation Ri, in a decomposition of R, for violation of BCNF
   - Consider relation schema R(A, B,C, D, E), with functional dependencies F containing A → B and BC → D. Suppose this were decomposed into R1(A, B) and R2(A,C, D, E).
-Now, neither of the dependencies in F contains only attributes from (A,C, D, E) so we might be misled into thinking R2 satisﬁes BCNF.
+Now, neither of the dependencies in F contains only attributes from (A,C, D, E) so we might be misled into thinking R2 satisfies BCNF.
 In fact, there is a dependency AC → D in F+ that shows R2 is not in BCNF.
   - To check if a relation Ri in a decomposition of R is in BCNF, we apply this test:
     - For every subset α of attributes in Ri, check that α+ (the attribute closure of α under F) either includes no attribute of Ri − α, or includes all attributes of Ri.
   - BCNF decomposition algorithm: